Foundations for a theory of complex matroids: From phirotopes to circuits to dual pairs

-\begin{prop} If $ \Co$ is a complex circuit orientation of a matroid $\Mm$ on $E$, then for all $e\in E$ \begin{itemize} \item[(1)] $ \Co/e$ is a complex circuit orientation of the matroid $\Mm/e$, and \item[(2)] $ \Co\setminus e$ is a complex circuit orientation of the matroid $\Mm\setminus e$. \end{itemize} \end{prop}
+\begin{prop} If $ \Co$ is a complex circuit orientation of a matroid $\Mm$ on $E$, then for all $e\in E$ \begin{itemize} \item[(1)] $ \Co\setminus e$ is a complex circuit orientation of the matroid $\Mm\setminus e$, and \item[(2)] $ \Co/e$ is a complex circuit orientation of the matroid $\Mm/e$. \end{itemize} \end{prop}

 \begin{proof} Let $ \Co$ be as in the statement.
-For (1) note that the elements of $ \Co\setminus e$ are all oriented circuits in $ \Co$ not containing $e$ in their support, and so \ifthenelse{\boolean{modular}}{}{(SE) holds trivially in $ \Co\setminus e$ if it holds in $ \Co$.
-Moreover, } (ME) holds in $ \Co\setminus e$ because, by Lemma \ref{trans_mod}.(1), a modular pair of circuits in $\Mm\setminus e$ is modular in $\Mm$ too, and the result of modular elimination between them in $\Mm$ is again an element of $\Mm\setminus e$.
+For (1) note that the elements of $ \Co\setminus e$ are all phased circuits in $ \Co$ not containing $e$ in their support, and so (ME) holds in $ \Co\setminus e$ because, by Lemma \ref{trans_mod}.(1), a modular pair of circuits in $\Mm\setminus e$ is modular in $\Mm$ too, and the result of modular elimination between them in $\Mm$ is again an element of $\Mm\setminus e$.